rich-murphey/wasm-hostcall-example/README.md

 [Wasmtime] is an embedded WebAssembly virtual machine runtime.
-The Rust application uses [Wasmtime] to load and run a Rust WebAssembly module, also written in Rust.
-The WebAssembly module calls functions in the the Rust host application.
+The Rust application uses [Wasmtime] to load and run a Rust WebAssembly module.
+In this demo, the WebAssembly module calls functions in the the Rust host application.

 [Wasmtime] is new and evolving.
 Features to import and export functions between WebAssembly and host will almost certaily